QCaudron/repeater_roundabout/README.md

 1. Prepare a GMail draft of the email you want to send giving a unique Subject line.
 See our [corpus of email templates](https://docs.google.com/document/d/1WqKj2xd6ETskQg0085Yo2bDo65MunMhi-FvP9cfqebA/edit?tab=t.0).
 Use template variables like `{{Callsign}}` to insert the value of the `Callsign` column into the email.

 1. Open `Mail Merge > Send Emails` and enter the subject of your email.
-The script will send that email to all rows with an empty `Email Sent` column and will update the column with the current date.
+The script will retrieve that draft and send it to all rows with an empty `Email Sent` column.
+On success, it will update the `Email Sent` column with the current date.
 If an error occurs, it will be recorded in the `Email Sent` column.

     Note: If you have a plain GMail account (non-Google Workspace) the script is limited to sending only 100 emails per day.